gembarrett/coconduct-builder/specs.md

 - explain why a resource is included in additional reading
 - divide by short version and long version for UX readability
 - separate document for reporting process - different audience
+- translated into other languages
+- set up like the Privacy Policy generator (iubenda.com)
+- store your policy so can be changed later - log in with Twitter, etc to start building?

 ## User stories
 As a conference organiser who has implemented a Code of Conduct before, I want to learn how to build a more diverse environment at my conference.